 All the best, Harry.

-This special report appeared in the reaching the poorest - six rules for real aid issue of New Internationalist.
+This special report appeared in the reaching for the poorest - six rules for real aid issue of New Internationalist.
 You can buy this magazine or, to get stories like this one through your door every month, subscribe.